matt123miller/dnd-journal/game-1/game-1.md

 Nosirrah bent down and grabbed a hand and pulled him upwards, crunching through charred skin.
 Holding the man up by the singed remains of his clothing, Nosirrah leant forwards until he was inches from the Dwarf's face.
 "What on Eberron do you think you're doing."

 A shuddering sound rang from the Dwarf, an imitation of a laugh.
 "I am awaited."
 His slow and pained speech was eerily precise, almost rehearsed.
 Genuine pleasure was clear in his eyes.
-"I will live beyond this.
-I am filled with purpose as Her hand gui-mrrRRNGH."
-The skin of his lips had begun merging together, knitting itself into 1 pale slab.
+"I will persist beyond this life.
+I am meant for greatness, the power within me burns so bright -" he spluttered blood onto his chin.
+"It flows, the power flows.
+She fills me with purpose as Her hand gui-mrrRRNGH."
+The skin of his lips had begun to merge, knitting itself into 1 pale slab.
 His eye sockets forming together, the ears peeling flat back to his skull.
-It was now he began to shake, feet tapping against the floor as he tipped his head back.
+It was now he began to shake, feet tapping against the floor, head tipped back as if praying to some god.
 He seemed overtaken by ecstacy, the remains of his features somehow conveying pure, rapturous joy.
-Nosirrah dropped him to the floor, the thrashing continued for a few horrifying seconds before his body went limp.
+Nosirrah dropped him to the floor, cringing away from the man.
+The thrashing continued for a few horrifying seconds before his body went limp.

+# Chapter end here?

+Roanmara stepped to Nosirrah's side, resting a comforting hand upon his shoulder.
+He turned, startled, his body still racing on adrenaline and instinct, before realising his mistake.
+"Sorry, Roanmara.
+Not used to this."

+"It's no problem, really!"
+She smiled at Nosirrah, trying to brighten his spirits "Today has been eventful for all of us, to say the least."
+Roanmara looked down to survey the man at their feet, 5ft of crisped skin and clothing, no face in the traditional sense left to speak of.
+Only smooth patches of skin remained in the place of lips and eyes, at odds with the burnt skin elsewhere.
+She frowned.
+"Such a shame, to throw away his life like that.
+What were you talking about there, at the end?"

+"Something about the power within him and how he's gonna live forever," offered Liana, "y'know, normal stuff for a crazed kidnapper."
+She frowned.
+"He did have these tattoos though, they were weird.
+Made me feel sick just looking at them, all grey and swirling."

+"Like this?"
+Barry called, crouched next to the Half-Orc Orion, now very much dead.
+He dropped the arm he had gingerly held and been inspecting in a gloved hand.
+With his shirt opened to the waist, the others could see tattoos on a muscled chest that matched Liana's description.
+Grey swirling shapes were moving slowly across his torso, like waves or some living creature.
+Sometimes 2 would merge together, pulsating for a moment before continuing on their slow journey across his flesh.

+"That is WEIRD" exclaimed Nosirrah.

+"That's unnatural" said Roanmara in a low voice, shuffling uncomfortably.
+"The Dwarf said something about living forever, right?" looking enquiringly toward Liana.

+"His exact words were _I will persist beyond this life_, whatever that means." she said, waving a dismissive hand.

+"Hmmm, that is strange."
+Roanmara stood thoughtfully for a moment, running a hand through her hair.
+"If he was an Elf I'd suggested he was of Aerenal, their views regarding life after death are common knowledge.
+We don't all believe that Aerenei nonsense, I might add" she said rather forcefully.
+"But that's obviously not the case here..." her voice drifted off.
+They all stood silently for a moment, staring at the 2 bodies before them.

+Liana's eyes, ever the pragmatist, were roving over the 2 bodies looking for anything of value.
+She knelt down, grabbing an arm from Dwarf and Half-Orc alike.
+"They both had rings on, thought this one got fried along with it's owner."
+She waved the hand of the Dwarf, showing the others the blob of silver metal merged into the flesh of a finger.
+"As I said, they had rings on.
+Emphasis on the..." she tugged at the silver band of the Half-Orc's finger "HAD!" before it gave way with a lurch.
+She stumbled backwards as the resistance suddenly gave way.
+"Huh, no wonder" she said, holding it up so the others could see.

+The ring was a crude silver band, an apparent lack of craftsmanship.
+It had small shards of some green gem pushed into the metal in ramshackle fashion, no pattern or thought evident in it's appearance.
+But what really caught the eye, and Orion's finger no doubt, were a series of spikes on the inside of the band, all pointing inwards.
+These to were crudely rendered, all uneven and sharp, some with cruel back-facing barbs.
+As the others inspected the ring, Mialee spat out "Liana drop it!" and slapped it from her hand.
+It fell to the floor, thudding into the blood-soaked carpet.

+"Hey, what was that for!
+I found it first, you'll have to -"

+"It was DRINKING YOUR BLOOD, Liana!"
+Mialee interjected.
+"Look!" she exclaimed, grabbing the hand she'd just slapped.
+"Look at this."
+A clear and uniform stream of blood ran from the sleeve of her clothing, down the arm and ran up the fingers Liana was using to hold the ring.

+"I took a bolt from this asshole" Liana replied, kicking the Half-Orc for good measure.
+"So what?"

+From the floor, all the crouching Roanmara whispered was "She's right" staring at the ring on the floor.
+It had landed in the still widening pool of blood yet it now lay at the centre of a ring of clear carpet maybe a foot in diamete, broken only by 3 thin channels of blood leading into the ring.
+These channels were slowly rotating around the ring, a whirlpool of Orions lifeblood.

+"And he...he chose to wear that?!?"
+Nosirrah struggled with the words.

+"You assume he chose?" replied Barry, shrugging slightly.

 TODO: Roanmara should mention that she wanted to shoot her bow to help out, but didn't want to hit any innocent bystanders.